SamrPaul/Sales-Insight-DashBoard/README.md

 ## Steps Followed in this project

-1. Learned about AIMS grid for project planning.
-2. Used MySQL for retrieving the data from the database into Power BI.
+1. Used MySQL for retrieving the data from the database into Power BI.
-3. Data Cleaning in power query.
+2. Data Cleaning in power query.
-4. Performed ETL process (Extract Transform and Load)
+3. Performed ETL process (Extract Transform and Load)
-5. Created measure for needs and used them for creating visuals in PowerBi.
+4. Created measure for needs and used them for creating visuals in PowerBi.
-6. In the currency there were two types of currencies in transactions, performed currency conversion to make all the currency type same
+5. In the currency there were two types of currencies in transactions, performed currency conversion to make all the currency type same
-7. Data Validation
+6. Data Validation
-8. Data Modelling and Visualization.
+7. Data Modelling and Visualization.

-## Major Changes/ Customizations Made

-1.Solved the ‘(blank)’ problem for the products section by deleting the original products table and adding the self-modified products table (where I have added the       Products ranging from Prod280 to Prod339 with their product type (random type- b/w ‘Own Brand’ and ‘Distribution’).
-2.Merged the original modified ‘sales_transaction’ table with the new ‘sales_transaction’ table having profit margin, cost price, etc.

 ###  Insights